List of Canadian voice actors

 Voice acting is the art of providing voices for animated characters (in animation, video games, puppet shows, radio, audio books, amusement rides, computer programs, etc.)

 This is a list of Canadian voice actors/actresses notable for their performances in Canadian, American, British or Japanese animated series.

-Eligible for this list: Any Canadian in Wikipedia who has contributed in some way to the voice acting field whether they are an actor, politician, television personality or any other type of celebrity.
+Eligible for this list: Any Canadian on Wikipedia who has contributed in some way to the voice acting field, whether they are an actor, politician, television personality or any other type of celebrity.